 As everyone looks around outside, loud roars are heard, which Hanne explains is the creature coming, as it hunts at this time every day.
 Searching the shed, Ryan and Yaz find bear traps, but the loud roars of the creature prompt everyone back to the cabin in a rush.
 Graham, sent upstairs to look out the window for signs of the creature, is distracted when he discovers the mirror at the other end of the room, Hanne's father's bedroom, isn't reflecting him.
 Ryan and the Doctor come up to see it too, and the Doctor, after taking a peek, deduces that the mirror is a portal of some kind.
 Hanne wants to come through to look for her father, Erik, but the Doctor won't let her, telling her to stay with Ryan while she, Graham, and Yaz investigate.
 Hanne isn't happy, disliking Ryan for his automatic assumption that her father ran off instead of having been abducted.
 The Doctor writes a message to Ryan on the wall, suggesting that he assume Erik is dead, but says aloud that it's a map of the house's vulnerable points.
-On the other side of the portal, the Doctor and company discover a dark, maze-like space, which the Doctor deduces is an antizone, a space between the two halves of the portal, created only at points where time and space is in serious danger.
+On the other side of the portal, the Doctor and company discover a dark, maze-like space, which turns out to be an antizone, a space between the two halves of the portal, created only at points where time and space is in serious danger.